DeepanChakravarthiPadmanabhan/KeypointNet/README.md

   pages={2059--2070},
   year={2018}
 }
 ```
+#### License

-The functions defined in this repo has been either adapted from or directly taken (Transformer class, blender render script and few of the loss functions) from https://github.com/tensorflow/models/tree/master/research/keypointnet and follows the license under the original repo.
+The functions defined in this repository have been either adapted from or directly taken (Transformer class, blender render script and few of the loss functions) from https://github.com/tensorflow/models/tree/master/research/keypointnet following the license under the original repository.